KPI of the Day – Logistics: # Transit time

 Measures the time it takes for a shipment to arrive from the departing point to the arrival one, or to the customer location.

 To indicate the shipping effectiveness regarding the achievement of an optimal transit time.

 However, customers expect an estimated time, and in order to create the right expectations for them, it is important to take into consideration possible delays that may prevent on-time delivery.

-Transit time refers to the total time from pick up to delivery of goods and it is one of the most important KPIs in distribution and logistics.
-Especially with routine routes it is recommended that # Transit time is regularly monitored and forecasted.
+Transit time refers to the total time from pick up to the delivery of goods and it is one of the most important KPIs in distribution and logistics.
+Especially with routine routes, it is recommended that # Transit time is regularly monitored and forecasted.

-Longer # Transit times are tied to higher transportation costs for both customer and shipping company.
-Furthermore, in business to business transactions, shipment delays might have an even stronger negative impact, resulting in high financial losses.
+Longer # Transit times are tied to higher transportation costs for both customers and shipping companies.
+Furthermore, in business-to-business transactions, shipment delays might have an even stronger negative impact, resulting in high financial losses.

 In order to ensure the timeliness of shipments and the accuracy of estimations, best practices include the following:

 - Accurate planning in advance by minding weather forecasts for all routes and destinations, as well as possible holidays or events which might lead to increased traffic;